khofstadter/navigatingthedigitalworld.com/docs/digital-identities.md

 - The VR map helps all ages (not just old people) and people with low technical skills to use the Web efficiently.
 - It is based on people's motivation to engage with the Web and has two modes: visitor and resident modes, and is further refined by whether we engage in an activity in a personal or an institutional (professional) manner.
-- Visitor modes:
-  - Activities where **we don't leave a social trace behind** (e.g. searching/reading information on the Web, watching videos, shopping, paying our bills).
+- In visitor mode activities **we don't leave a social trace behind** (e.g. searching/reading information on the Web, watching videos, shopping, paying our bills).
 But, remember that search engines could store your search history and website cookies can crawl data from you even in your visiting modes.
-- Resident modes:
-  - Activities where we are present with other people and **leave a social trace behind**.
+- In resident mode activities we are present with other people and **leave a social trace behind**.
 A footprint of our activities stays online after we leave the internet (e.g. by creating content or commenting on other people's content on online platforms [websites, social media]).
 As these activities are public, they can be linked to our (digital) identities, and therefore we should be careful when we use the Web in this mode.
 (We should be careful when we use our visitor modes as well, of course!)
 - An example of personal engagement is using social media or emails to communicate with friends and family about personal matters.
 - An example of institutional activities is disseminating or discussing ideas as a worker or a student in higher education (HE) online (or print).
 - [VR map examples](http://daveowhite.com/vandr/vr-mapping/)

 #### Discussion
 - *Where do you feel most of your activity is on the VR map?*
-- *How much time do you think it would take to write up the list of notes above into prose (e.g. as an essay's paragraph)?*

 ### 2. Credibility